aolney/ct-modular-book/docs/03-harmonic-and-inharmonic-sounds.md

 The timpani is [a notable counterexample](http://hyperphysics.phy-astr.gsu.edu/hbase/Music/timpani.html) where the kettle and the style of playing enhance the $(d,1)$ modes, a few of which in the timpani have harmonic relationships to each other.
 Cymbals similarly have inharmonic frequency relationships but [differ in modes and spread of ratios across modes](http://acoustics.ae.illinois.edu/pdfs/Vibration%20of%20Plates%20(Leissa,%20NASA%20SP-160).pdf#page=20).

-Table: (\#tab:mode-freq) Modes of a vibrating membrane like a drum head and their relative frequencies with respect to (0,1).
+Table: (\#tab:mode-freq) Modes of an ideal clamped vibrating membrane like a drum head and their relative frequencies with respect to (0,1).
 Note the ratio as not integers and so the series is inharmonic.

 | Mode  | Frequency ratio |
 |-------|-----------------|